Weekly Sessions plus Daily Check-ins

 Going the Extra Mile

-In addition to the primary therapist and drug and alcohol counselor, each student at VCS also works with several young adult mentors.
+In addition to the primary therapist and substance use counselor, each student at VCS also works with several young adult mentors.
 These are staff members that work in tandem directly with the primary therapists to help the client with day-to-day needs.
 Whether it’s learning how to use the transportation system in Salt Lake City, getting registered for classes, looking for a part-time job, or managing a new budget, the mentor is an additional go-to person to help with the everyday needs of real life.

 Learning to be a successful adult often means understanding your place in relation to the people around you.
 How are you coming across to peers and colleagues?
 Does taking a particular direction in your life truly make sense?
 Having a group to serve as a sounding board can help young adults make healthier decisions.
 Group discussions are also a great place to give and receive feedback, to better understand one’s strengths and weaknesses, and to learn to manage emotions and healthy relationships.